-23.21 The registered person informs parents if there are pets such as cats and dogs, or if there are likely to be any "visiting" pets, in particular, dogs, brought into the premises.
+23.21 The registered person informs parents if there are pets such as cats and dogs, or if there are likely to be any "visiting" pets, in particular, dogs, brought in by friends or relatives.

 23.22 Children are not left unsupervised where cats or dogs are present.